namtung-git/demo-app/README.md

 # React with RobotFramework selenium - Automation testing showcase application
 The best way to get to know any patterns is to get your hands dirty and try them out.
 I created this Animal Crossing demo application powered *React* and *RxJS*.
 [RxJS](https://rxjs.dev/guide/overview) is a library for simple and scalable events management based on the reactive programming philosophy.
-It's serving same purpose as *Redux*, but unlike *Redux* it doesn't give us guidelines how we should architect out application. *RxJS*.
+It's serving same purpose as *Redux*, but unlike *Redux* it doesn't give us guidelines how we should architect out application

 An end to end (E2E) test automation, which tests your whole application as the way user uses it in browser, is implemented with RobotFramework-Selenium.
-For preparing test environment, please browse to [tests/](https://github.com/namtung-git/demo-app/tree/master/tests) folder for information.
+For preparing test environment, please browse to [tests/](https://github.com/namtung-git/demo-app/tree/master/tests) folder for installation instruction.

+The test suite involves:
+-   opening demo-app in browser
+-   providing firstname, lastname, job in text fields
+-   performing Add button click
+-   ensuring that a villager is successfully created :heavy_check_mark:

 ## Installation